 READ MORE: 21 Hen Games Perfect for a Bridal Shower

-The final thing on your to-do list is probably the bridal shower food, although this can be a pretty big part of any party.
-Making sure everyone is fed and happy before heading out (if you’re planning on painting the town red) is pretty important, but can be a piece of pie to put together.
+The final thing on your to-do list is probably the bridal shower food, a pretty big part of any party.
+Bridal showers are usually centred around a brunch or lunch so making sure everyone is fed and happy is pretty important.

 - Get together a grazing platter.
 Ask everyone to ‘bring some beige’, like crisps, nuts, sausage rolls, bread etc and dress it all up with some roasted vegetables, fancy dips and some colourful slices of fresh fruit on large boards or plates.
 This approach means everyone can nibble their way through the night at their own pace, and you won’t have to faff about with table settings or making sure everyone has had enough to eat.